iPriyanshu19/Sarthi/README.md

 With the help of PyWhatKit and other libraries, the virtual assistant can search for and play music on YouTube.
 Users can specify their preferences or choose from predefined playlists.

 ## Prerequisites
-Before using the virtual assistant, ensure you have the following prerequisites installed:
+Before using the virtual assistant, ensure you have the following prerequisites installed:<br>
 Python 3.x
-Required libraries (install using pip install -r requirements.txt):
+Required libraries (install using pip install -r requirements.txt):<br>
 OpenCV <br>
 PyWhatKit <br>
-PyAudio,
+PyAudio <br>
 Other necessary libraries

 ## Usage